Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 #### 28th Nov

-Completed a new set of wireframes using Simple Design System components and overall Part A review, in relation to the rubric.
-Started planning and structuring the final power point presentation.
+Today I completed a new set of wireframes using Simple Design System components in figma, and the Part A review card, in relation to the HD requirements in the rubric.
+I started planning and structuring the final power point presentation, though after speaking with my lecturer, it was decided that the presentation I was planning will take a more simple approach, so that the application build can take priority.

+I am now confident that Part-A of the assignment is complete at a high quality, especially as it is a solo project, and only minor styling edits will now be necesary, before the final submission on Sunday.

 ![Trello Board 28th Nov](./images/28:11_trello.png)